sanzor/Bitfinex/README.md

 # Bitfinex

-The solution does not use RPC due to lack of time.
+The solution does not use RPC but SignalR
-I have used SignalR

 There are 2 components for this solution: